 At Promises we have always believed that drugs such as buprenorphine, Suboxone, and Subutex are best used for detox and stabilization, and that our clients are best served by helping them become completely free of them.
-We created the Detoxification from Suboxone Maintenance program to help those people whose previous treatment has not given them this opportunity.
+We created the Detoxification from Suboxone Maintenance program to help those people whose previous treatment at a suboxone detox center has not given them this opportunity.

 Clients may admit for as short a period as 10 days or as long as 21 days.
 If they choose to remain longer they can transition into the 31-day Malibu treatment program.

-The detoxification program will focus heavily on integrative services, provided in both individual and group formats.
+The suboxone detox program will focus heavily on integrative services, provided in both individual and group formats.
 These will include Chinese medicine and acupuncture, mindfulness meditation, hypnotherapy, restorative yoga, nutritional wellness groups, massage therapy, hydrotherapy, EEG biofeedback, and other support as needed.

 Promises Treatment Centers has long taken the lead in developing effective treatment for drug addiction, being the originator of the Malibu Model which focuses on assessing each individual’s underlying issues then treating those issues that could put them at risk for relapse.

 By focusing on integrative services, Promises believes they can help clients deal with the anxiety of withdrawal, as well as learn how to better cope with stress.
 Acupunture, one of the alternative treatments used by Promises, is known to have a sustained effect in relieving anxiety.
 EEG biofeedback, also known as neurofeedback, helps clients train their brain to reduce reactions to external stressors.
 Studies show that neurofeedback has cumulative effects and can significantly shorten the length of reaction time to stress.